Let’s talk about Certified B Corps!

-Now, just to confirm, It’s completely free to fill out a B Impact Assessment to see what your business score is before you decide whether or not you want to go ahead and apply.
+Now, just to confirm, it’s completely free to fill out a B Impact Assessment to see what your business score is before you decide whether or not you want to go ahead and apply.
 And in the UK it is completely free to update your articles of association with Companies House and change your legal structure.
 If you are successful, it is only then that you pay the certification fees and become B Corp Certified.

-Most businesses employ a B Corp Consultant or B Leader like me to help them with this process.
+Most businesses employ a B Corp Consultant or B Leader like Hannah to help them with this process.
 This is to guide them through the process completely and allow them to get the most out of the certification.
 It can also take a lot of time to do this and businesses need someone to not only do the work but understand the best way to do it.
 They also need a Consultant to help them complete the assessment, create and implement company policies, documents, training, processes and systems that will help improve the business impact, sustainability and assessment score.